CFD enacts new protocol after paramedics failed to treat gunshot victim for an hour as he lay dying

 An investigation into the handling of shooting victims — and the procedures that led paramedics to leave Carey untreated for several minutes — is still incomplete but days away from being finished, Langford said.

-Langford said no one has faced discipline for the incident, but that possible charges would follow the end of the investigation.
+Langford said no one has faced discipline for the incident, but possible charges would follow the end of the investigation.

 ‘Somebody truly dropped the ball on this’